 It is also logical that no one is chirpy if they are stressed about something that is important to them.

-Obesity: Now, obesity is another factor that does not serve anyone.
-It is simply the excessive fat that gets deposited all around and within the organs and prevents them from working at its optimum.
+Now, obesity is another factor that does not serve anyone.
+It is simply the excessive fat that gets deposited all around and within the organs and prevents them from working at their optimum.

-When the amount of fat in the body increases, the testosterone gets converted into estrogen.
+When the amount of fat in the body increases, testosterone gets converted into estrogen.
 This happens in both men and women.
 When this happens, the testosterone in the body starts falling and affects the state of mind as discussed earlier.
+Read more about how Obesity causes low testosterone.

 In fact, men face it quite earlier than women.
 In women, the menstrual cycles stop abruptly and create havoc in their system.
 However, for men, it starts as soon as they come closer to 40 and gradually increases with every year.